hikeventures/hikeventures.github.io/_posts/best/2014-10-25-best-down-jackets.markdown

   - jackets
 layout: post
 ---
 Do you need a new down jacket for the winter or for a cold summer night during a hike?
 Here is our buying guide of the best summer and winter down jackets which we have selected for 2016.
-We have selected a broad range of down jackets which can be used in different conditions and for different activities like hiking, backpacking, skiing, snowboarding, mountaineering, climbing, photography or any other backcountry outdoor adventure to stay warm.
+We have selected a broad range of down jackets which can be worn in different conditions and for different activities like hiking, backpacking, skiing, snowboarding, mountaineering, climbing or any other backcountry outdoor adventure.

 We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports][1]) and even so we are not able to test every product, we follow the market quite closely and compare the specifications of new products as you can read[^1] in the list below.